National Agricultural Center and Hall of Fame - Bonner Springs, Kansas

 Farm Town U.S.A. has elements of a 1900s rural community including a railroad depot, caboose, narrow gauge railroad, farmhouse, schoolhouse, blacksmith shop, general store, and poultry hatchery.
 Some of the buildings are original and others are replicas.

 Most visitors to the National Agricultural Center will be satisfied with a 90 minute visit.
 Perhaps a bit longer if they chose to hike the one mile nature trail.
-The $7 charge felt a bit high to me.
 More animals would be nice.
 There were only a few chickens when the Center was visited.

 Train and hay wagon rides are available to groups with advance reservations for an additional charge.